ThatCoolCoder/tinyinstallj/README.md

 #### How values are passed to the installer

-To pass the values of program name, `.jar` file url, etc to the executable, they're read from `tinyinstallj.json` and inserted into the template `config.rs.in` which is then saved to `config.rs`.
+To pass the values of program name, `.jar` file content, etc to the executable, they're read from `tinyinstallj.json` and inserted into the template `config.rs.in` which is then saved to `config.rs`.
 This is the main purpose of `create_installer.py`.
 The rest of `create_installer.py` is just building the project and naming it suitably.

 #### How the installed app is run